phidatahq/phidata/README.md

 0.020019s / 0.000003s ~ 6673
 ```

-So, **Agno Agent instantiation is roughly 6000x times faster than Langgraph Agent instantiation**.
+**Agno Agent instantiation is roughly 6000x times faster than Langgraph Agent instantiation**.
+Sure, the runtime is dominated by inference, but these numbers add up at scale.

 ### Memory usage

 The memory footprint of an Agent is a key factor in scaling your application.
 In the benchmarks above, ~30Mib of memory usage is from the memory profiler, Agno Agents use 66.6 - 30 ~ 36.6Mib of memory.
 Whereas Langgraph Agents use 125.3 - 30 ~ 95.3Mib of memory.
 Langgraph Agents use 2.6x more memory than Agno Agents.

-When you're running 1000s of Agents in production, these numbers add up.
-We'll publish accuracy, reliability and performance benchmarks in the coming weeks as well.
+When you're running 1000s of Agents in production, these numbers will add up.

+We understand that these aren't the most accurate benchmarks, but we'll publish accuracy, reliability and performance benchmarks running on github actions in the coming weeks.

 ## Documentation, Community & More examples